drowolath/cortex/README.md

 **Conversational** - Maintains conversation context and history **Smart Routing** - Automatically selects the right server and tool for each request

+## Deployment

+The idea of this project is to be able to scale the API independently of the MCP servers.